pzimbrod/dgtest/README.md

-Reference Code in Discontinuous Galerkin Code for Benchmarks
+Reference Code in Discontinuous Galerkin Formulation for Benchmark Purposes
 =====

 This repository serves as a MOOSE-based application that implements the Discontinuous Galerkin (DG) method.